Code-512/Amicis/README.md

 # TripAroundV2.0

-The TripAround app allows you to be able to find the cheapest price between either flying or driving to a desired destination.
+The [TripAround app](https://amicis-bo.herokuapp.com/) allows you to be able to find the cheapest price between either flying or driving to a desired destination.
 If you enter where ya going and where ya starting it will calculate the route on the way whilst also providing gas stations and flights.

-[Link to the site] - (https://amicis-bo.herokuapp.com/)

 ### TECHNOLOGY/ FRAMEWORKS USED ###
 + HTML5